yuanqing811/ISIC2018/README.md

 This code uses: Python 3.5, Keras 2.1.6, and TensorFlow 1.8.0.
 Please see the requirements file for needed packages.

+Please make sure that your project directory is in your PYTHONPATH.

+> export PYTHONPATH="${PYTHONPATH}:yourprojectpath"

 **Note** we use the developement version of scikit-image for image resizing as it supports anti-aliasing.
 You can install devlopement version directly from [Github](https://github.com/scikit-image/scikit-image).
 Alternatively, you could change the resize function in load_image_by_id in datasets/ISIC2018/\_\_init\_\_.py to not use the anti-aliasing flag.

 ## Data preparation